Chorlton-on-Medlock Town Hall: History

+19th century

 After significant population growth in the late 18th century, mainly associated with the township's status as a residential suburb, the police commissioners who administered the area decided to procure a town hall.
 Construction work started on the new building on 13 October 1830.
 It was designed by Richard Lane in the neoclassical style, built in ashlar stone and was officially opened on 14 October 1831.

 The design involved a symmetrical main frontage with nine bays facing onto Cavendish Street with the end bays slightly projected forward and with pilasters to support an entablature; the central section of three bays, which also slightly projected forward, featured a full-height tetrastyle portico with Doric order columns supporting an entablature, a frieze with four paterae, and a pediment.
 The building was fenestrated with sash windows on both floors.
 Internally, the principal room was the assembly hall, but the building also included rooms for the police commissioners, the poor law guardians and the local dispensary.

 The town hall ceased to be the local seat of government when the municipal borough of Manchester was formed in 1838.
 Instead the building became a divisional police headquarters in 1842 and continued to operate in that role into the 20th century.
 The building was also used as an events venue: the conductor, Charles Seymour, performed his quartet series in the town hall in the early 1850s.
 The Manchester School of Art was built on an adjacent site to the southwest and completed in 1881.